 Candidates must also be nominated into the national competition from their undergraduate institution.

 Columbia University may nominate a total of seven eligible undergraduates for consideration each year (four traditional students and three transfer students).
 Students in Columbia College, Columbia Engineering and the School of General Studies who will be current juniors at the time of application are eligible.
 The internal campus competition places students into consideration for nomination.
 Students may not apply directly for this fellowship without first having been nominated.

-To apply, first register your candidacy with Columbia by clicking "Start Your Application" and completing the questionnaire.
+To apply, first register your candidacy with Columbia by clicking "Start Your Application."
 Following this, a login to the Truman application portal will be provided by a Fellowship Advisor.
-All application materials must be completed by the internal deadline.
-Your three letters of recommendation must be submitted directly to email@example.com by the internal deadline.
+All application materials, within both the URF and Truman portals, must be completed by the internal deadline provided.
+In addition, you should arrange for three letters of recommendation to be submitted directly to firstname.lastname@example.org by the internal deadline as well.